jamesmml/java-portfolio/README.md

 ## Description
 These projects were developed as part of an introductory CS course to practice applying algorithmic thinking in Java.
-While the logic is foundationgital, the goal was to build fluency in OOP and syntax distinct from Python.
+While the logic is foundational, the goal was to build fluency in OOP and syntax distinct from Python.

 ## Contents
 All files are located in the [COMPSCI200](COMPSCI200/) directory.